dpploy/chen-3170/README.md

 This course uses Jupyter Notebooks in Python programming language.
 The content can accessed in two ways:
-+ Static HTML versions of the notebooks will be displayed on the current browser if a notebook file listed in the code repository is clicked on.
++ Static HTML version of the notebooks will be displayed on the current browser if a notebook file listed in the code repository is clicked on.
 + Click on the `launch/binder` badge above to launch a Jupyter Notebook server for the course notebooks.
 There will be a delay for the Binder cloud server to build a